 Young people with HIV are often dealing with loss of parents, poverty, depression, discrimination, unemployment, under-education, and neuro-developmental delays.
 These realities underscore the largely unmet need for resources to prepare them for an adulthood most thought they would never reach.

-One Love shatters these limitations through education and community-building.
+This program shatters these limitations through education and community-building.
 Youth participants develop leadership, advocacy and life skills to achieve good health, positive behavior, socioeconomic success and civic engagement.
 Programs are designed with the input of a Youth Task Force composed of ten HIV positive young people and a broad partnership among several New England-based medical institutions and social service agencies.